Obmondo/kubeaid/operations-tips.md

-              #      W elcome to k8sops
+# Welcome to k8sops

-This repository ( https://gitlab.com/Obmondo/k8sops) implements a solution to run any Kubernetes cluster, using gitops principles and allowing for customization, in a separate repository.
+This repository (https://gitlab.com/Obmondo/k8sops) implements a solution to run any Kubernetes cluster, using gitops principles and allowing for customization, in a separate repository.

 This way you can always pull the latest commits, and get security updates, fixes, new features etc., while still being